balakarthikeyan/notes/php.md

 * **Argument Handling**: `func_get_args()` retrieves an array of arguments passed to a function.
 * **Exit Function**: `exit(message)` terminates script execution.
 Passing an integer status sets an exit code (valid range: 0–254; 255 is reserved) rather than printing a string.
 Can be called without parentheses if no status is passed.
 * **MD5 vs. SHA256**: Cryptographic hash functions generating fixed-size outputs (MD5 = 128-bit, SHA256 = 256-bit).
-> *Correction Note on Original Notes*: Your notes state SHA256 is less secure than MD5.
-Strictly speaking, MD5 is cryptographically broken and prone to collision attacks; SHA256 is modern and significantly more secure.
 * **Mbstring Extension**: Multibyte string extension used to manage non-ASCII character encodings (like UTF-8 or UCS-2) where characters exceed 256 byte-wise slots.
 Provides specific multibyte string functions like `mb_strlen()` and `mb_split()`.
 * **GD Library**: An open-source library requiring an ANSI C compiler used by PHP to dynamically create and manipulate images (PNG, JPEG, GIF, charts, and graphics).
 * **MIME**: (Multipurpose Internet Mail Extensions) Extension of the email protocol supporting exchange of diverse media types (audio, video, application programs, ASCII text) via SMTP.